avianate/SpaRouter/README.md

 # SpaRouter
-Learning how to create a bare-bones client side router in vanilla JS
+An experiment for how to create a bare-bones client side router in vanilla JS